Demonstrating effective teaching behaviour

 EA Taxonomy term (Content) - Row by date

-This webinar will examine gender-neutral language and discuss why the teaching of gender-neutral language should be an important element of the ELT classroom.
-It will also provide practical examples as to how teachers can integrate teaching of this aspect into their own syllabuses.
+This webinar recording examines gender-neutral language and discusses why the teaching of gender-neutral language should be an important element of the ELT classroom.
+It also provides practical examples as to how teachers can integrate teaching of this aspect into their own syllabuses.

 Edited by Dr Gary Motteram, University of Manchester

 Jointly published by British Council India and Central Square Foundation, this collection of case studies illustrates teachers and organisations using technology in innovative ways in schools and classrooms across India.

 Susan Sheehan and Sonia Munro

 This paper explores teachers’ attitudes, practices and needs relating to assessment.
 The observations of practice would suggest that teachers engage in a variety of assessment practices successfully, but consider these practices to be part of good teaching and not assessment.

 This webinar recording explores what is meant by e-safety and investigates why we, as teachers, should be concerned with it.
 The webinar includes activities to raise awareness in class and looks at how to approach digital tools in the best way with our young learners.
 This webinar took place on Safer Internet Day on Tuesday 7 February.